javiereguiluz/DoctrineFixturesBundle/Resources/doc/index.rst

 Installation
 ------------

-In Symfony 4 or higher applications that use `Symfony Flex`_, open a command console, enter your project directory and run the following command:
+In Symfony 4 applications that also use `Symfony Flex`_, open a command console, enter your project directory and run the following command:

 .. code-block:: terminal